sandftae/devstack/COMPATIBILITY.md

 # 🛠 Adobe Commerce & Service Compatibility Matrix

-This document outlines the software versions automatically provisioned by the **DevStack** GUI based on your selected Adobe Commerce version.
+This document outlines the software versions automatically provisioned by the **DEVSTACK** GUI based on your selected Adobe Commerce version.

 ## 📊 Core Stack Mapping